Physiology of insulin-like growth factor-1

 ●IGF-1 that is synthesized in the liver and secreted into the blood is under the control of GH.

 ●Autocrine/paracrine IGF-1 synthesized in peripheral tissues, such as bone.
 Its synthesis is controlled by GH and by factors that are secreted locally by the surrounding cell types.
-Since some of the autocrine/paracrine IGF-1 that is secreted enters into the systemic circulation, understanding the factors that regulate its synthesis is necessary to interpret changes in serum IGF-1 concentrations.
+Some of the secreted autocrine/paracrine IGF-1 enters into the systemic circulation.
+Therefore, understanding the regulation of autocrine/paracrine synthesis of IGF-1 is necessary to interpret changes in serum IGF-1 concentrations.

 - Werner H, Weinstein D, Bentov I. Similarities and differences between insulin and IGF-I: structures, receptors, and signalling pathways.
 Arch Physiol Biochem 2008; 114:17.

 - Adamo ML, Neuenschwander S, LeRoith D, Roberts CT Jr. Structure, expression, and regulation of the IGF-I gene.
 Adv Exp Med Biol 1993; 343:1.